JonathanBowker/jonathanbowker.github.io/legal-apps-cloud.md

 # **Offering: Advanced Analytica's Legal Apps Cloud**

-## **Transforming In-House Legal Departments into Modern Data-Driven Practices**
+## **Transforming in-ouse legal departments into data-driven practices**

-In today's fast-paced business landscape, in-house legal departments are facing increased workloads and cost pressures.
+In-house legal departments are facing increased workloads and cost pressures.
 To empower legal professionals to work more strategically, add create value to their businesses, and enhance stakeholder experiences, Advanced Analytica has launced the **Legal Apps Cloud**.
 This innovative offering combines legal industry capability and services with Advanced Analytica's technology expertise and the Airtable Connected Apps Platform, to create powerful solutions that are drive the practice of digital law.

-### **The Legal Apps Cloud Advantage**
+### **Legal Apps Cloud**

 With the Legal Apps Cloud, Advanced Analytica provides your company's legal department with the necessary tools and processes to achieve higher levels of effectiveness, efficiency, and strategic impact.
 Our accredited legal technologists will work closely with you to analyse your department's business and technology needs, recommend the most suitable solutions, connect your data, configure workflows, and deploy cutting-edge legal applications to your Legal Apps Cloud.